-A. RNA Secondary Structures
+A. RNA secondary structures

-Each RNA molecule is described by its sequence of N bases $b_1 \dots b_N$ , its primary structure.
+Each RNA molecule is described by its sequence of N bases $b_1 \dots b_N$, its primary structure.
 Given a molecule, an RNA secondary structure, such as the one shown in Fig. 1, can then be defined by a list of ordered pairs (i, j) with i < j representing the base pairs formed by the molecule.
-Following previous studies in the field of RNA secondary structure reviewed in [21], we require each base to pair with no more than one other base and we only consider structures that exclude pseudo-knots.
+Following previous studies in the field of RNA secondary structure reviewed in Ref.
+[20], we require each base to pair with no more than one other base and we only consider structures that exclude pseudoknots.
 The latter is accomplished by requiring that any two base pairs (i, j) and (k, l) with i < k satisfy either i < j < k < l or i < k < l < j (see Fig. 1).
-Configurations violating this rule are termed pseudo-knots.
+Configurations violating this rule are termed pseudoknots.

-While pseudo-knots are biologically relevant [22, 23], the no pseudo-knot constraint is necessary to make both analytical and numerical calculations feasible.
-The error introduced by the no pseudo-knot constraint is limited due to their relatively infrequent occurrence in real folded RNA [24].
-We consider any pseudo-knots and base triples as parts of the tertiary structure of the molecule, i.e. its 3-dimensional conformation, given the secondary structure.
+While pseudoknots are biologically relevant [21,22], the no pseudoknot constraint is necessary to make both analytical and numerical calculations feasible.
+The error introduced by the no pseudoknot constraint is limited due to their relatively infrequent occurrence in real folded RNA [23].
+We consider any pseudoknots and base triples as parts of the tertiary structure of the molecule, i.e., its three-dimensional conformation, given the secondary structure.
 Importantly, we also ignore any other constraints on the secondary strutures due to the tertiary structure, such as, e.g., excluded-volume constraints, in our model.

-B. Energy Model
+B. Energy model

-In order to fully describe the statistical physics of RNA secondary structures we have to complement the definition of valid secondary structures by an energy function that assigns an energy to every structure.
-While very sophisticated energy models are available [25], which allow detailed quantitative descriptions of the folding of actual RNA molecules, in this paper we follow previous studies [10, 26] that focus on the universal aspects of RNA secondary structure formation and adopt a simplified RNA energy model.
-Specifically, we consider contributions from each base pair, and associate with the pair of bases labeled i and j an interaction energy, $\epsilon{i,j}$ .
+To fully describe the statistical physics of RNA secondary structures we have to complement the definition of valid secondary structures by an energy function that assigns an energy to every structure.
+While very sophisticated energy models are available [24], which allow detailed quantitative descriptions of the folding of actual RNA molecules, in this paper we follow previous studies [9,25] that focus on the universal aspects of RNA secondary structure formation and adopt a simplified RNA energy model.
+Specifically, we consider contributions from each base pair, and associate with the pair of bases labeled i and j an interaction energy, $\epsilon{i,j}$.
 The total energy of a structure S is defined as